Knud Andersson

-Knud D. Andersson (1910 in Bochum – 1 December 1996 in New Orleans) was a German-born American conductor.
+Knud D. Andersson (1910 – 1 December 1996 in New Orleans) was a German-born American conductor.
 He enjoyed a long association with the New Orleans Opera where he served as first assistant conductor and choral director from 1953 to 1965 and then music director and resident conductor from 1965 until his retirement in 1983.
-The city of New Orleans honored him with certificates of merit in 1957 and 1967.
+The city of New Orleans, honored him with certificates of merit in 1957 and 1967.

 Life and career

 Born in Bochum, Germany, Andersson received his initial musical training as a child in the piano and the organ from his father.
 He earned diplomas in piano and conducting from the Hochschule für Musik und Tanz Köln and a doctorate in musicology from University of Cologne.
 He also studied music at the University of California, Los Angeles.
 While a conducting student in Cologne, he worked as conductor of the Bonn Chamber Orchestra and the Cologne University chorus and orchestra.
 After graduating, he worked as a conductor at the Bielefeld Opera, the Cologne Opera, and Theater Bonn.
 In 1970 he was awarded the Cross of the Order of Merit by the West German government.